 The credit reporting time limit for accounts in good standing can remain 10 years or more, depending on the credit bureau’s reporting guidelines.

 Typically, you don’t have to do anything to remove outdated negative information from your credit report after the credit reporting time limit has run out.

 The credit bureaus generally delete the negative items from your credit report once they’re scheduled to be deleted.
 If outdated information remains on your credit report, you can use the dispute process to have them removed.

 How to determine when negative items will be removed

 The credit reporting time period for negative credit items like charge-offs and collection accounts starts from the date of first delinquency that caused charge-off or the collection account.

-For example, you were first late in July 2013 and the account was charged off in December 2013, the account should fall off after December 2020.
+- For example, you were first late in July 2017 and the account was charged off in December 2017, the account should fall off your credit reports after December 2024.

 The credit reporting time limit for collection accounts is based on your delinquency with the original creditor, not when the collection agency begins collecting on the debt.
 People sometimes get confused when they see a more current date on credit reports when a collection agency acquires the account.
 That newer date has nothing to do with the credit reporting time limit.